Learning what veteran really means

 I learned on an icy Christmas day when this nation was on the brink of war in the Middle East.
 When we had a Christmas dinner of Vienna sausage and crackers on Onslow Beach with my son.

 I learned when the stillness of that Christmas night was broken by the roar of buses coming to take those fresh-faced young men to war.

-I learned as I waited and watched as war loomed ever closer and closer to the border of Kuwait.
+I learned as I waited and watched as war loomed ever closer and my son’s unit edged closer and closer to the border of Kuwait.

-I learned as the face of a freckled-face Marine, killed-in-action, haunted us all from the cover of TIME magazine.
+I learned as the face of a freckled-face Marine, killed-in-action, haunted all of us from the cover of TIME magazine.

 I learned from the words of Dan Rather, “The liberation of Kuwait had begun.”
 It was only then that I really understood what it means to be a nation at war.

-I began to understand over the next long weeks what it means to wait at home while young soldiers defend freedom in a far and distant land.
+Over the next long weeks I learned what it means to wait at home while young soldiers defend freedom in a far and distant land.

 I learned what it is to wait and worry and wonder in times of war.

 As last, I learned what it means when soldiers come home, when veterans come home.

 But the veterans who came home weren’t like those I had pictured in my mind.
 They weren’t old men with balding heads … just kids who had been willing to do the toughest job on earth.